 Plan a time for your family to serve during, before, and after the holiday season.
 Giving our time and helping others encourages us all to remember just how fortunate we are during the holiday season.

 My kids and I like to prepare shoeboxes for Operation Christmas Child.
-They are amazed at the fact that some kids only get this small box for Christmas and may not get any other gifts throughout the entire year.
+They are amazed that some kids only get this small box for Christmas and may not get any other gifts throughout the year.
 We love to track our shoeboxes to see what communities they go to and read about the kids that live there.

 Preparing, sending, and following these boxes, sure helps my kids understand how blessed they are even if the gifts under the tree look sparser than they have in past years.

-Stick to your plan and enjoy a debt-free Christmas!
+Stick to your budget and enjoy a debt-free Christmas!

 After all this planning, stick to your plan.